-If the Declassification Amendment is approved by the Company's stockholders and implemented by the Company, it would provide for the annual election of all directors beginning at the 2026 Annual Meeting of Stockholders, and the declassification of our Board of Directors would be phased in over a period of three years, as follows: (i) the current Class III directors will be elected at the 2024 Annual Meeting of Stockholders to serve for a term of one year expiring at the next succeeding Annual Meeting of Stockholders, (ii) the current Class I and Class III directors will be elected at the 2025 Annual Meeting of Stockholders to serve for a term of one year expiring at the next succeeding Annual Meeting of Stockholders, and (iii) the current Class I, Class II and Class III directors will be elected at the 2026 Annual Meeting of Stockholders, and (iii) the current Class I, Class II and Class III directors will be elected at the 2026 Annual Meeting of Stockholders, and (iii) the current Class I, Class II and Class III directors will be elected at the 2026 Annual Meeting of Stockholders.
+If the Declassification Amendment is approved by the Company's stockholders and implemented by the Company, it would provide for the annual election of all directors beginning at the 2026 Annual Meeting of Stockholders, and the declassification of our Board of Directors would be phased in over a period of three years, as follows: (i) the current Class III directors will be elected at the 2024 Annual Meeting of Stockholders to serve for a term of one year expiring at the next succeeding Annual Meeting of Stockholders, (ii) the current Class I and Class III directors will be elected at the 2025 Annual Meeting of Stockholders to serve for a term of one year expiring at the next succeeding Annual Meeting of Stockholders, and (iii) the current Class I, Class II and Class III directors will be elected at the 2026 Annual Meeting of Stockholders to serve for a term of one year expiring at the next succeeding Annual Meeting of Stockholders.
 The Declassification Amendment would not shorten the existing terms of our directors.
-Accordingly, a director who has been elected to a three-year term (including directors elected at the 2023 Annual Meeting of Stockholders, the declassification of our Board of Directors would be complete, and all directors would be subject to annual election for one-year terms.
+Accordingly, a director who has been elected to a three-year term (including directors elected at the 2023 Annual Meeting of Stockholders) may complete that term.
+Beginning with the 2026 Annual Meeting of Stockholders, the declassification of our Board of Directors would be complete, and all directors would be subject to annual election for one-year terms.

 Consistent with Delaware law, the Declassification Amendment also provides that any director may be removed by the affirmative vote of the holders of at least a majority of the voting power of the stock outstanding and entitled to vote thereon (i) until the election of directors at the 2026 Annual Meeting of Stockholders, only for cause and (ii) from and after the election of directors at the 2026 Annual Meeting of Stockholders, with or without cause.
 The Declassification Amendment also provides that while the declassification of our Board of Directors is being phased in (i.e., until the 2026 Annual Meeting of Stockholders), the number of directors in each class shall be apportioned in the manner determined by the Board of Directors and that any director elected to a newly created seat on the Board of Directors or to a vacancy on the Board of Directors will serve for the same term as the remainder of the class to which the director is elected.
-The Declassification Amendment also includes an immaterial change to Section 5.2(d), which clarifies when a Preferred Stock Director (as defined in the Certificate of Incorporation) shall cease to be qualified as, and shall cease to be, a director
+The Declassification Amendment also includes an immaterial change to Section 5.2(d), which clarifies when a Preferred Stock Director (as defined in the Certificate of Incorporation) shall cease to be qualified as, and shall cease to be, a director.